HETFADIA/CompetitveProgrammingHelper/README.md

 ## About The Project

-You can create Random Arrays, Permutations, Primes, PrimesCount, NextPrimes, PreviousPrimes, Approx Time for a program etc using this project
+You can create Random Arrays, Random Permutations, Primes, PrimesCount, NextPrimes, PreviousPrimes, Prime Factors of Numbers in a Given Range, Approx Time for a program etc using this project.
+The Generated output can be used to test a code, hack a code, debug a code easily and in no time.
+The output can also determine the time the code would take when submitted so that we can determine whether it is TLE or not.

 ## Instructions on How to Run

 <p>Go to the github pages link</p>
-<p>In the input boxes set the values or sizes.</p>
+<p>Enter the numbers or array size in the input boxes</p>
 <p>The input boxes automatically evaluates the input.</p>
-<p>Click on Generate button to generate the arrays or permutations.</p>
+<p>Click on Generate button to generate the output(arrays or permutations or prime factors).</p>
+<p>Click on clear button to reset the generated output.</p>

 ## Evaluation of the input